cwestwater/cwestwater.github.io/_posts/2021-08-23-VMworld-2021-Top-10-Sessions.md

 ### Wrap Up

 A leaning towards the Code sessions but to be honest they are so interesting.
 I am sure you will find something in this list that appeals to you, and if not spend some time browsing the [Content Catalog](https://myevents.vmware.com/widget/vmware/vmworld2021/catalog) to find what interests you.
 With over 900 sessions I guarantee you will.

+Make sure you register for [VMworld here](https://bit.ly/3DbHgp3) so you don't miss any of the great content.